 Q: How long will an inflatable SUP last?

-A: This depends on the brand and the way they were manufactured, but you can typically expect at least a year or two of regular use out of them!
+A: This depends on the brand and the way they were manufactured, but you can typically expect at least three to five years of regular use out of them!

 Q: Can you leave inflatable sup inflated?